London Spy: Critical reception

 Following the screening of the final episode, Gabriel Tate wrote in The Guardian that the series had "a somewhat daft and implausible ending, but there was still much to enjoy, mostly from the brilliant Ben Whishaw."
 Benji Wilson in The Daily Telegraph called it "wonderful and infuriating in equal measure..Has there ever been a television series that's frustrated as much as London Spy (BBC 2)?
 Over five weeks this contemporary thriller has scaled giddy heights and then plumbed ludicrous depths, gone from being completely gripping to turgid as hell, thrown up single scenes of startling brilliance then followed them with some preposterous self-indulgence...
 London Spy's potentially great script was in desperate need of some doughty editing."

 The Guardian's Mark Lawson named the series one of the best shows of 2015.

-The series was nominated for the British Academy Television Award for Best Mini-Series and the GLAAD Media Award for Outstanding TV Movie or Limited Series.
+The series was nominated for the British Academy Television Award for Best Mini-Series, the GLAAD Media Award for Outstanding TV Movie or Limited Series. and the Royal Television Society Award for Mini-Series.